Amazon scores Indian win as court freezes Future's $3.4 billion retail deal

 It could help determine whether Amazon will be able to eat away at the dominance of Reliance, which sells through its network of more than 12,000 stores, at a time when the COVID-19 pandemic has seen shoppers race online.

-After Future said it was not bound by an arbitrator’s order that put the deal on hold, Amazon last month urged the Delhi High Court to enforce it.
+After Future said it was not bound by an arbitrator’s order that put the deal on hold, Amazon last month urged the High Court in New Delhi to enforce it.

 Justice J. R. Midha said on Tuesday that an immediate order was necessary to protect the U.S. company’s rights, adding that the arbitrator had “rightly proceeded” against Future.